 If you require more information about additional financial resources such as scholarships, please go here .

-To view list of classes currently being offered at WKU, they can visit Keanwise .
+To view list of classes currently being offered at WKU,visit Keanwise .

 Checkout the Wenzhou-Kean University website.

 Kean's Center for International Studies provides opportunities to foreign students interested in earning collage credits, while visiting the states.
 We believe that the best way to enrich our community is not only by sending our students abroad, but also enabling those of foreign countries wishing to study in the US.
 All non immigrant visa holders ( this includes F's, J's and H's) regardless of NJ residency are charged out of state tuition and fees.
 To view a list of the fees please visit Tuition and Fees

 Select a category that describes your academic standing.
 Each contains steps that references to specific forms and procedures you will need to take.
 Finally, grab a copy of your Welcome Guide .
 All forms can be found here .Freshman , Transfer , Graduate